 |Co-payment or Co-pay||

-Percentage of the cost for eligible medical and prescription expenses that you pay after you meet the deductible.
+Percentage of the cost for eligible medical expenses that you pay after you meet the deductible.

 The maximum amount that a health benefit plan will pay for a given Covered Service or supply.
 Also called maximum benefit allowance, maximum allowance or reasonable charge.